ADASNAV/Anime-Adventures-Ada-Macro-Halloween/README.md

 # Anime-Adventures-Ada-Macro-Halloween
 - This macro just waits for death and restarts
-- I got a better idea that is going to be much faster and effective, so i'm not going to explain instructions because they're already done, read Marine wave 25 for instructions
+- Read Marine w25 macro for instructions about how to get cilent id etc.